odpi/egeria/open-metadata-implementation/access-services/docs/design/README.md

 * Create the directories for the *omas-name*-api and *omas-name*-client module.

-* Design the client API and the beans that are passed.
+* Design the client interface and the beans that are passed.

+   * Divide the scenarios into logical groups, which become the client interfaces.

+   * Create the programming language (typically Java) interface for the API (located in *omas-name*/*omas-name*-client/src/main/org/odpi/openmetadata/accessservices/*omasname*) Document each interface and its purpose in the *omas-name*-api/docs/interface folder.

+   * Create the bean implementations that are needed for the client API in the OMAS's api module (located in *omas-name*/*omas-name*-client/src/main/org/odpi/openmetadata/accessservices/*omasname*/properties)

+   * Create the exception implementations that are needed for the client API in the OMAS's api module (located in *omas-name*/*omas-name*-client/src/main/org/odpi/openmetadata/accessservices/*omasname*/ffdc/exceptions)

+   * Create the initial error code list that are needed to distinguish different situations where each exception is thrown by the API.
+This is only an initial list but it is a helpful exercise to start to think through the different cases.
+     (located in *omas-name*/*omas-name*-client/src/main/org/odpi/openmetadata/accessservices/*omasname*/ffdc/*OmasName*ErrorCode.java)

+   * Design and document each of the operations in the *omas-name*-client/docs/user folder and link them to the interface description.

-   * Document the list of API operations in the top-level README.md for the OMAS's client module (***omas-name*/*omas-name*-client/README.md**)
+   * Document the list of clients in the top-level README.md for the OMAS's client module (***omas-name*/*omas-name*-client/README.md**)
      These operations should map to the scenarios defined above.

    * Document the beans in the top-level README.md for the OMAS's client module (***omas-name*/*omas-name*-client/README.md**).

-  Document the API operations used to achieve each of the scenarios described in the OMAS's top-level README.md.
+   * Document the interface operations used to achieve each of the scenarios described in the OMAS's top-level README.md.
      This description should go in the user directory of the OMAS's client module (***omas-name*/*omas-name*-client/docs/user**).
      There should be a top level README.md that lists each scenario with a link to a separate markdown file for each scenario.
 The descriptions of the scenarios should be linked to from the OMAS's user documentation README (***omas-name*/docs/user/README.md**))

-  Create the programming language (typically Java) interface for the API (located in *omas-ame*/*omas-name*-client/src/main/org/odpi/openmetadata/accessservices/*omasname*)

-  Create the bean implementations that are needed for the client API in the OMAS's api module (located in *omas-name*/*omas-name*-client/src/main/org/odpi/openmetadata/accessservices/*omasname*/properties)

-  Create the exception implementations that are needed for the client API in the OMAS's api module (located in *omas-name*/*omas-name*-client/src/main/org/odpi/openmetadata/accessservices/*omasname*/ffdc/exceptions)

-  Create the initial error code list that are needed to distinguish different situations where each exception is thrown by the API.
-This is only an initial list but it is a helpful exercise to start to think through the different cases.
-  (located in *omas-name*/*omas-name*-client/src/main/org/odpi/openmetadata/accessservices/*omasname*/ffdc/*OmasName*ErrorCode.java)

-* Design the FVT tests for the API.
+* Design the FVT tests for the interface.

+  FVT stands for functional verification test.
+FVTs test the whole OMAS working with the repository services.
+  They should exercise each part of the API including passing bad parameters and testing the exceptions format the messages properly.
+They should also verify that the audit log messages format properly too.

+  The FVTs should run with little manual intervention and include instructions so that anyone can run them.
+  Ultimately, they will run as part of the centralized build.

 * Design the event payloads that are sent and received through the OMAS's [OutTopic](../concepts/out-topic.md) and [InTopic](../concepts/in-topic.md) respectively.

 * Design the FVT test for the Events.

-* Create the directories for the *omas-name*-spring and *omas-name*-server module.
+* Create the directories for the *omas-name*-server module.

-* Design and implement the REST API - both client and server-side.

-  Document the REST API operations in the top-level README.md for the OMAS's server module (***omas-name*/*omas-name*-server/README.md**).

 * Implement the server-side framework.

+  Each OMAS needs to implement the AccessServiceAdmin interface and register the presence of an OMAS in the server.
+This registration provides the class name of the OMAS's admin implementation that is used by the admin services to initialize and terminate the OMAS in the server.

+  Implementing the admin interface requires you to know if the OMAS supports (1) receiving events from the repository services, (2) receiving events from external application through the OMAS's InTopic and/or (3) sending events on the OMAS's OutTopic.

+  Create the skeleton classes for the listeners and publisher as necessary.

   Document the server-side components in one or more markdown files in the design directory of the OMAS's server module (***omas-name*/*omas-name*-server/docs/design**).

+* Design and implement converters and mappers.

+  The mappers are classes that define the statics that map from the bean properties to the open metadata types.
+The converters build the beans from repository services entities, classifications and relationships.
+  They are used to build the values returned on methods.

+  This step allows you to confirm that the design for the beans and the open metadata types are consistent and sufficient for the needs of the OMAS.

-* Design and implement converters.
+* Design and implement the builders.

+  Builder classes create repository services entities, classifications and relationships from properties passed as parameters on the methods, typically for create, update and find methods.
+The results of the builder classes are passed to the repository services by the handlers.

 * Design and implement the handlers.

+  The handlers implement the client APIs but run on the server side and implement the calls to the repository services.

+* Create the directories for the *omas-name*-spring module.

+* Design and implement the REST API - both client and server-side.

+  The clients are java classes that implement the OMAS interfaces.
+  With the exception of OMASs that support APIs for the open connector framework (OCF), the REST API is one-to-one with the client interfaces.
+This means there is one REST operation for each Java method on each API.

+  Where an OMAS supports the OCF, the client-side has additional methods to manage connectors through the connector broker.

+  The clients make calls

+  Document the REST API operations in

+  Link to the the top-level README.md for the OMAS's server module (***omas-name*/*omas-name*-server/README.md**).

 * Design and implement the event handling.